LukeZielinski/ecosystem-infra-rotation/README.md

 This is a tool for the [ecosystem infra](https://bit.ly/ecosystem-infra) rotation.

-Usage: visit [the tool](https://foolip.github.io/ecosystem-infra-rotation/) and make all the circles green.
+Usage: visit https://foolip.github.io/ecosystem-infra-rotation/ and make all the circles green.

 If you reload often you might hit the GitHub API limit for unauthenticated requests.
 If this happens, [generate a new access token](https://github.com/settings/tokens/new) and append it to the URL as `GH_TOKEN=abcdef`, i.e.: https://foolip.github.io/ecosystem-infra-rotation/#GH_TOKEN=abcdef